dnovatchev/FXSL-XSLT2/fn-deep-equal-good.md

 >   If the two sequences are of different lengths, the function returns false.

 >   If the two sequences are of the same length, the function returns true if
->   and only if every item in the sequence \$param1 is deep-equal to the item at
+>   and only if every item in the sequence \$param1 is deep-equal-good to the
->   the same position in the sequence \$param2.
-The rules for deciding whether
+>   item at the same position in the sequence \$param2.
+The rules for deciding
->   two items are deep-equal-good follow.
+>   whether two items are deep-equal-good follow.

 >   Call the two items \$i1 and \$i2 respectively.